CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm_c6a.8xlarge.md

 Command that works for UNC's security group and pem key:

-yaws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.io2.c6a.2xlarge.json`
+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --dry-run --ebs-optimized --cpu-options CoreCount=32,ThreadsPerCore=1 --cli-input-json file://runinstances-config.io2.c6a.8xlarge.json`

 Once you have verified that the command above works with the --dry-run option, rerun it without as follows.

-`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=4,ThreadsPerCore=1 --cli-input-json file://runinstances-config.io2.c6a.2xlarge.json`
+`aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=32,ThreadsPerCore=1 --cli-input-json file://runinstances-config.io2.c6a.8xlarge.json`

+Use q to quit to return to the command prompt.

 Example of security group inbound and outbound rules required to connect to EC2 instance via ssh.